Taylor polynomial-based constrained solver for fuel-optimal low-thrust trajectory optimisation: Applications

 All methods reach satisfactory constraints violation and converge to the same trajectory with three significant digits.
 The \tr{\gls*{DDP}} and Q methods reduce overall runtime.
 Yet, these gains vanish with dynamics approximation, i.e., for \tr{\gls*{DDP}}Dyn and QDyn. \tp{Indeed, the three methods that employ dynamics approximations achieve similar run times and reduce the computational burden by between \SI{47}{\percent} and \SI{70}{\percent} compared to their counterparts that do not.} \tr{This supports the findings of \citet{BooneMcMahon_2025_RSTOUSTTaDDP}, who observed that dynamics evaluation accounts for a significant portion of the total runtime.} \tp{Reducing the computational requirements for these repeated evaluations can lead to significant runtime improvements for the overall algorithm.}

 \tr{\Fig{fig:dynamics_approximation} shows the proportion of dynamics propagation performed using polynomial approximation at each iteration for the Earth-Mars fuel-optimal transfer using the method \gls*{iLQR}Dyn.
 A value of \num{100}\% indicates that all $N$ state propagations were carried out using polynomial expansions, whereas a value of \num{0}\% means that all $N$ states were computed from scratch.
-Vertical lines mark \tp{updates of the dual states $\bm{\Lambda}$ and the penalty factors $\bm{M}$, \ie the \gls*{AUL} solver iterations.} The alternating gray and white regions represent successive stages of the fuel-optimal optimization process: the first white region corresponds to the energy-optimal optimization with $(\eta,\sigma) = (1, 10^{-2})$, the first gray region to the phase with $(\eta,\sigma) = (0.5, 10^{-2})$, and so on.}
+Vertical lines mark \tp{updates of the dual states $\bm{\Lambda}$ and the penalty factors $\bm{M}$, \ie the \gls*{AUL} solver iterations.} The alternating gray and white regions represent successive stages of the fuel-optimal optimisation process: the first white region corresponds to the energy-optimal optimisation with $(\eta,\sigma) = (1, 10^{-2})$, the first gray region to the phase with $(\eta,\sigma) = (0.5, 10^{-2})$, and so on.}

-\tr{This figure shows that the dynamics are primarily computed from scratch at the beginning of the energy-optimal optimization phase and at the start of each update to the pair $(\eta,\sigma)$, when the trajectory undergoes significant changes.
-Overall, during the entire fuel-optimal optimization process, the dynamics approximation is used on average \num{79.4}\% of the time.
-This high approximation rate contributes to the substantial reduction in run time observed in \Fig{fig:res_earth_mars_fuel} for the methods that implement dynamics approximation during the forward pass: \gls*{iLQR}Dyn, \gls*{DDP}Dyn, and QDyn.}
+\tr{This figure shows that the dynamics are primarily computed from scratch at the beginning of the energy-optimal optimisation phase and at the start of each update to the pair $(\eta,\sigma)$, when the trajectory undergoes significant changes.
+Overall, during the entire fuel-optimal optimisation process, the dynamics approximation is used on average \num{79.4}\% of the time.
+This high approximation rate contributes to the substantial reduction in run time observed in \Tab{tab:DADDy_res_earth_mars_fuel} for the methods that implement dynamics approximation during the forward pass: \gls*{iLQR}Dyn, \gls*{DDP}Dyn, and QDyn.}